fred1268/okapi/README.md

   - `result`: the expected payload returned by the endpoint.
 This field is optional.

 > Please note that result can be either a string (including json, like shown in 121004), or a `@file` (like shown in 121005) if you prefer to separate the test from its expected result.
 This can be handy if the result are complex JSON structs that you can easily copy and paste from somewhere else, or simply prefer to avoid escaping double quotes.

+> Please also note that `endpoint` and `payload` can use environment variable substitution using the ${env:XXX} syntax (see previous note about environment variable substitution).

 ### Result file